 The green circles are periods in the Strong font that have been blown up and overlapped to create a funky design.

-Then there are two blue hyphens in the Classic font, and the last element in the example above includes a line of periods in the Modern font that create a dotted line appearance.
+Then there are two blue hyphens in the Classic font, and the last element in the example above includes a line of periods in the Modern font that creates a dotted line appearance.

 See if you can play around with the different letters and symbols in each of the fonts to create accents, backdrops, and more.